 Grass pollen is the most common hayfever allergen in early summer, but tree pollen can be active as early as February, and pollen from weeds is particularly active in high summer.

 What’s more, wind-pollinated plants are the worst offenders.
 They produce large quantities of fine pollen as wind pollination is less efficient than insect pollination.
 Once these microscopic grains of pollen are airborne they’re easy to inhale.

 Some of the most popular summer flowering plants are real troublemakers when it comes to pollen count, so are best removed or left out of your garden.
 These include many members of the daisy family, Asteraceae.
 Although they do attract pollinating insects too, the pretty daisy-type flowers have very fine pollen.
-These include flowering favourites such as chrysanthemums and Michaelmas daisies, dahlias and sunflowers, although some sunflower varieties have been bred without pollen and are reportedly less allergic.
+These include flowering favourites such as chrysanthemums and asters, dahlias and sunflowers, although some sunflower varieties have been bred without pollen and are reportedly less allergic.

 Plants to grow for hayfever sufferers